• Skip to primary navigation

 When you get to Step 5, transfer bacon and browned meat to your slow cooker.
 Sprinkle salt, pepper, and flour evenly over the meat.

 Then jump to Step 7 to sauté your vegetables and prepare your sauce.
 And pour over the meat in your slow cooker.
-Cover and cook for 7 hours on low and let your slow cooker do it's magic.
+Cover and cook for 7 hours on low and let your slow cooker do its magic.

 Nutrition